 The 4 main characteristis of Heat Pumps are:

-Heat Pump demonstrate 300% efficiency.
+Heat Pumps can demonstrate in the range of 120% to 300% efficiency.
 For each kW of electricity consumed, they generate about 4kW of thermal energy.

 Comparison with other heating technologies: